waigo/waigo/README.md

 2. Load `support/middleware/checkRequestBodySize` and pass request to its exported method
 3. Load `controllers/main` and pass request to its `newUser` method

-If you wish to initialise a particular middleware with options then you can specify as an `Object`.
+If you wish to initialise a particular middleware with options then you can specify it as an `Object`.
 For example:

 ```javascript
 // in routes.js